-In 1999, two French producers come to see him at home in Los Angeles with another film for hire : « MONSIEUR N ».
-He will take two years to write this “Empire thriller” about Napoleon’s last days on the island of Saint Helena.
+In 2000, two European producers come to see him at home in Los Angeles with another project to be written in French and English : « MONSIEUR N ».
+He will work two years on the screenplay of this "Empire thriller" about Napoleon’s last days on the island of Saint Helena.
 But, despite putting a lot of himself into « MONSIEUR N », he will decide not to direct it.
-Because, on completing the screenplay, he is obsessed by a new idea that is running through his mind, that of his most personal and accomplished film so far, « DEDALES ».
+Because, on completing the script, he is obsessed by a new idea that is running through his mind, that of his most personal and accomplished film so far, « DEDALES ».

 All the same, despite the complexity of « DEDALES », he remains available at all times, as screenwriter, for Antoine de Caunes, the director of « MONSIEUR N ».
 René immediately finds himself very comfortable with this simple role.
 There too, his American experience plays its part.
 “The screenplay was magnificent,” De Caunes said in an interview (with Jean-Luc Brunet, monsieurcinema.com).
 “I’d never read such a well-written screenplay, so well constructed and with such sharp dialogue, since I started out in the cinema.
 Then I met René...
 I discovered an extremely subtle and brilliant guy who also happens to be an excellent screenwriter.”